Pandas

 List comprehension is fastest

-'all'] = [p1 + ' ' + p2 + ' ' + p3 + ' ' + p4 for p1, p2, p3, p4 in zip(df['a'], df['b'], df['c'], df['d'])] df[
+df['all'] = [p1 + ' ' + p2 + ' ' + p3 + ' ' + p4 for p1, p2, p3, p4 in zip(df['a'], df['b'], df['c'], df['d'])]“+” operator with a space, ” “, as the delimiter

-'all'] = df['a'] + ' ' + df['b'] + ' ' + df['c'] + ' ' + df['d'] df[
+df['all'] = df['a'] + ' ' + df['b'] + ' ' + df['c'] + ' ' + df['d']- Also fast and have read that this is most efficient for larger datasets

-can be used for relatively small datasets (up to 100–150 rows)= df['owner'].array arr1 = df['gender'].array arr2 = [] arr3 for i in range(len(arr1)): if arr2[i] == 'M': 'Mr. ' + arr1[i]) arr3.append(else: 'Ms. ' + arr1[i]) arr3.append('name5'] = arr3 df[
+df['colE'] = df.colB.str.cat(df.colD)can be used for relatively small datasets (up to 100–150 rows)arr1 = df['owner'].array arr2 = df['gender'].array arr3 = [] for i in range(len(arr1)): if arr2[i] == 'M': arr3.append('Mr. ' + arr1[i]) else: arr3.append('Ms. ' + arr1[i]) df['name5'] = arr3Vectorizes columns then concantenates with a

-For-loop w/vectorization was faster than
++For-loop w/vectorization was faster than

-+ list comprehension or for-loop +itertuples
+apply+ list comprehension or for-loop +itertuplesor for-loop +iterrows

 Concatenate string and non-string columns

-'colE'] = df['colB'].astype(str) + '-' + df['colD'] df[
+df['colE'] = df['colB'].astype(str) + '-' + df['colD']Extract pattern with list comprehension

-import re 'colB'] = [re.search('[0-9]', x)[0] for x in df['colB']] df[
+import re df['colB'] = [re.search('[0-9]', x)[0] for x in df['colB']]- re is the regular expressions library

 - extracts all numeric characters